rust-lang/prev.rust-lang.org/faq.md

 ### Is there an easier way to do error handling than having `Result`s everywhere?

 If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you want. `Result` is an indicator that some computation may or may not complete successfully.
-Requiring you to handle these failures explicitly is one of the ways that Rust encourages safety.
+Requiring you to handle these failures explicitly is one of the ways that Rust encourages robustness.
 If you really don't want to handle an error, use `unwrap()`, but know that doing so means that the given code will cause the entire process to panic on failure, which is usually undesirable.

 <h2 id="concurrency">Concurrency</h2>